CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

    ![](./media/reliability-06.png)

 8. From the left pane, select **Site Recovery jobs** present under _Monitoring_.
-You will see all the jobs here with there status.
+You will see all the jobs here with their status.

    ![](./media/reliability-03.png)

 9. Now from the left pane, select **Replicated items** present under _Protected items_.
-You will have the the VM here that you just replicated, select that virtual machine **wafproxxxxxx**.
+You will have the VM here that you just replicated, select that virtual machine **wafproxxxxxx**.

    ![](./media/reliability-04.png)